tel/old-blog/_posts/2014-07-09-calkin_wilf_for_early-ish_haskellers.md

 The
-[Calkin-Wilf enumeration of the rationals](http://en.wikipedia.org/wiki/Calkin%E2%80%93Wilf_tree) is a beautiful algorithm and a stunning lazy, functional implementation of it is described in a
+[Calkin-Wilf enumeration of the rationals](http://en.wikipedia.org/wiki/Calkin%E2%80%93Wilf_tree) is a beautiful algorithm and a lazy, functional implementation of it is described in a
 [Functional Pearl by Gibbons, Lester, and Bird, *Enumerating the Rationals*](http://www.cs.ox.ac.uk/jeremy.gibbons/publications/rationals.pdf).
 You might not believe it on first glance, but the algorithm described therein is actually more or less a Haskell one-liner which could be